 - The flux can contribute elements to the weld metal so that it can match the casting’s characteristics.

-- The weld metal expands and contracts only slightly.
+- The weld metal expands and contracts at a lower rate.

-- Also, the flux covering has elements that clean the weld metal from impurities.
+- Finally, the flux has elements that clean the weld metal of impurities.

 Weldpundit has a detailed guide on how to stick weld cast iron.